powerfulseal/powerfulseal/docs/2_getting-started.md

 powerfulseal --help
 ```

-If you have a [`kubeconfig`](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) file ready (for example in `~/.kube/config`) and working with `kubernetes`, you can start the seal on defaults:
+If you have a [`kubeconfig`](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) file ready (for example in `~/.kube/config`) and working with `Kubernetes`, you can start the seal on defaults:

 ```sh
 powerfulseal interactive